Zytronium/atlas-higher_level_programming/README.md

 # Atlas Higher Level Programming - Atlas School Python projects.
 Lots of high level stuff, starting with Python.

 ---
-If you are reading this and are another student, and are here to copy and cheat, here's a good video I uploaded that you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ;-)
+If you are another student reading this, and are here to copy and cheat, here's a good video I uploaded that you should watch: https://www.youtube.com/watch?v=pyoURHR-g4U ;-)

 ---